jremillard/llm-batch-editor/llmbatchedit.md

     - `llm_edit`
     - `llm_feedback_edit`

-    See next section for details on the command types.
+    See the next section for details on the command types.

 - **`command.target_files`**
   - **Type:** Array of strings